Hispanic and Latino Americans in politics: Hernandez v. Texas (1954)

 In 1954, Pete Hernandez was charged with the murder of Joe Espinosa in Jackson County, Texas.
 Hernandez argued that the state had incorrectly indicted him, given that most of the jurors were white when Jackson county had a moderate-sized Hispanic population.
 The court found in Hernandez v.
 Texas that 11% of Jackson County's population was over the age of 21 and had Spanish surnames, however in the last 25 years, no person with a Latin American name, had served on a jury.
-Because no Latino was chosen to serve on a jury among the 6,000 slots available in the last 25 years' worth of cases, the court stated it was a form of discrimination, whether it was or wasn't a conscious decision by Texas.
+Because no Latino was chosen to serve on a jury among the 6,000 slots available in the last 25 years' worth of cases, the court stated it was a form of discrimination, whether it was or was not a conscious decision by Texas.
 This case has been marked by many legal scholars as the first supreme courts decision to explicitly acknowledge discrimination against Latinos.